-Abel’s Harp is situated in an Area of Outstanding Natural Beauty in the Shropshire Hills.
-Close to the Welsh/English border, it's just one mile from Stiperstones National Park, which leads to Longmynd and Carding Mill Valley.
+Abel’s Harp is situated in an Area of Outstanding Natural Beauty in the beautiful Shropshire Hills, close to the Welsh/English border.
+It's just one mile from Stiperstones National Nature Reserve, which leads to Longmynd and Carding Mill Valley.
 Abel’s Harp has a bar, restaurant, free Wi-Fi and parking.

 Abel's Harp has five individually designed rooms, all with en suite bathroom facilities and complimentary toiletries.
 There is also a flat-screen TV with DVD player, radio, iPod dock and tea and coffee facilities in each room.
 We are pleased to also offer seven glamping cwt's with views (Welsh for huts) for the more adventurous amongst you!